-The municipal aid road/LGEA fund has a total fund balance of \$2,406,274, all of which is restricted for street improvements and snow removal expenditures.
-The net increase in fund balance during the year was the result of revenues outpacing the actual expenditures incurred during the fiscal year.
-The infrastructure fund had a total fund balance of \$25,105,630.
-The fund balance increased during fiscal year 2021 with a transfer of \$200,000 that was made for future infrastructure projects.
-In addition, the apportionment of 15% of payroll taxes outpaced the actual expenditures.
-The asset forfeiture fund had a decrease in fund balance of \$115,389 as a result of increased expenditures for the purchase of items to make the police department more efficient.
+The municipal aid road/LGEA fund has a total fund balance of \$2,295,398, all of which is restricted for street improvements and snow removal expenditures.
+The net decrease in fund balance during the year was the result of expenditures incurred outpacing the actual revenues incurred during the fiscal year.
+The infrastructure fund had a total fund balance of \$25,269,479.
+The fund balance increased during fiscal year 2022 by \$163,849.
+In addition, the apportionment of 15% of payroll increased over the prior year but there were multiple projects planned for fiscal year 2022 that were not able to be started for several reasons.
+These projects that will be carried over will deplete a portion of the fund balance in the next fiscal year.
+The asset forfeiture fund had an increase in fund balance of \$154,747 as a result of increased expenditures for the purchase of items to make the police department more efficient.
 Due to COVID 19 there was also a decrease in revenues since the drug task slowed down its activity for most of the year.
 The aquatic center fund had a fund balance decrease of \$107,671 as a result of the center not opening once again due to the pandemic.
 Maintenance costs were incurred though to insure the viability of the pool liner and equipment.
 Since the aquatic center is not a money maker, this saved on expenditures across the board which resulted in the diminishing deficit for this year.